npeltier/sling-pipes/README.md

 A sling pipe is essentially a sling resource stream:
 * it provides an output as a sling resource iterator
 * it gets its input either from a configured path, either, if its chained (see container pipes below), from another pipe's output
-* if the pipe is contained, it can also provide an output binding that can be reused in the way further pipes will computes their inputs or outputs.
+* a pipe can have dynamic inputs using javascript bindings, and outputing his own bindings

 At the moment, there are 3 types of pipe to consider:
 * "read" pipes, that will just output a set of resource depending on the input